Bob Glenn: Early years

 Glenn was born in West Sunbury, Pennsylvania, in 1894.
 His parents were Horace Glenn and Ida Glenn.
 At the time of the 1910 U.S. Census, Glenn was living in Washington Township, Pennsylvania, with his parents and two older sisters.
 His father was employed as a general farmer.
 He later listed his home town as Tarentum, Pennsylvania.
-Glenn began his college education at Grove City College and was one of the founders of the Adelphikos Fraternity.
+Glenn began his college education at Grove City College and was one of the founders of the Adelphikos fraternity.

 University of Michigan

-Glenn attended the University of Michigan and received a bachelor of science degree in civil engineering.
+Glenn attended the University of Michigan and received a Bachelor of Science degree in civil engineering.
 He also served as an instructor in surveying at Michigan from 1918 to 1919.

 While attending Michigan, Glenn played college baseball for the Michigan Wolverines baseball team in 1917 and 1918 and was the captain of the 1918 team.
 While attending Michigan, he was also a member of the Lambda Chi Alpha fraternity, Griffins, Vulcans, Webb and Flange, Round-Up Club, and Keystone Club.

 Professional baseball

 Glenn signed with the St. Louis Cardinals.
 In April 1920, the Milwaukee baseball club announced that it had purchased Glenn from the Cardinals.
 Glenn either remained with or returned to the Cardinals in 1920.
 He appeared in two Major League Baseball games for the Cardinals on July 27, 1920, and August 17, 1920.
 Both appearances were as a relief pitcher.
-Enzenroth pitched two innings, allowed two hits and no runs, and compiled a career earned run average of 0.00.
+Glenn pitched two innings, allowed two hits and no runs, and compiled a career earned run average of 0.00.
 He had no at bats.